Abstract polytope

 A square pyramid and the Hasse diagram of the associated abstract polytope.

-In mathematics, an abstract polytope is an algebraic partially ordered set which captures the combinatorial property between vertices and edges of a traditional polytope without specifying purely geometric properties such as points and line segments.
+In mathematics, an abstract polytope is an algebraic partially ordered set which captures certain combinatorial properties of a traditional polytope without specifying purely geometric properties such as the position of vertices.

 A geometric polytope is said to be a realization of an abstract polytope in some real n-dimensional space, typically Euclidean.
 This abstract definition allows more general combinatorial structures than traditional definitions of a polytope, thus allowing new objects that have no counterpart in traditional theory.